ldijkman/async-esp-fs-webserver/docs/Improv_Wi-Fi/Improv-WiFi-Library-main/README.md

 Improv is a free and open standard with ready-made SDKs that offer a great user experience to configure Wi-Fi on devices.
 More details [here](https://www.improv-wifi.com/).

-This library provides an easier way to handle the Improv serial protocol in your firmware, allowing you to configure the WiFi via web browser as in the followingonly ESP32  [example](https://jnthas.github.io/improv-wifi-demo/).
+This library provides an easier way to handle the Improv serial protocol in your firmware, allowing you to configure the WiFi via web browser as in the following  [only ESP32 example flash and config from browser](https://jnthas.github.io/improv-wifi-demo/).
 NOT ESP8266

 Simplest use example: